PapersOfMathieuNls/phd-thesis/01_intro.md

 2. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: CLEVER: Combining Code Metrics with Clone Detection for Just-In-Time Fault Prevention and Resolution in Large Industrial Projects.
 Proceeding of the International Conference on Mining Software Repositories 2018.

 3. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: Towards a Classification of Bugs to Facilitate Software Maintainibility Tasks.
-Proceeding of the 1st International Workshop on Software Qualities and Their Dependencies 2018, Co-located with the International Conference on Software Engineering 2018, pp. 25-32.
+Proceeding of the 1st International Workshop on Software Qualities and Their Dependencies 2018, co-located with the International Conference on Software Engineering 2018, pp. 25-32.

 4. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj, Sofiène Tahar, Alf Larsson: A bug reproduction approach based on directed model checking and crash traces.
 Journal of Software: Evolution and Process 29(3) (2017).